Next Start

 A transmission fluid change involves draining dirty transmission fluid and refilling it with fresh fluid.

-If you’re planning on changing your transmission fluid on your own, check your vehicle's service manual to ensure you’re using the proper fluid.
+If you’re planning on changing your transmission fluid on your own, check the vehicle's service manual to ensure you’re using the proper fluid.
 Adding the wrong product can damage your transmission.
-It also shouldn't go without saying that transmission fluid changes can leave up to 30% of the old fluid in your transmission and compromise the fresh product sooner than necessary.
+Do note that transmission fluid changes can leave up to 30% of the old fluid in your transmission and compromise the fresh product sooner than necessary.

 For this reason, some car owners prefer a fluid flush.
 A flush uses specialized equipment to clear out and clean your transmission, torque converter and cooler lines before adding fresh fluid.

-Contact a transmission provider or your vehicle manufacturer ifyou’re unsure which service is best for you or aren’t entirely sure you need one.
+Contact a transmission provider or your vehicle manufacturer if you’re unsure which service is best for you, or you aren’t entirely sure you need one.
 They’ll be able to point you in the right direction.

 Universal Technical Institute’s (UTI) transmission provider, AAMCO, provides various transmission flush services that they can help you choose from.